neomundi-io/.github/profile/README.md

-# Neomundi - Real-Time AI Stability Control
+# NeoMundi makes your AI behavior measurable, governable and provable in real time.

 🇫🇷 [Lire en français](https://github.com/neomundi-io/.github/blob/main/profile/README.fr.md)

 ---

-# Your AI isn't wrong.
-It's unstable.

-# Sovereign by design.

-- NeoMundi makes your AI behavior measurable, governable and provable in real time.
-- We don't check if the AI is right.
-We measure when it becomes unstable.
-When it becomes unstable, risk emerges.
-- From a disclaimer "AI may be wrong" to a measurable, governed system.
-- Not a firewall.
-Not a guardrail.
-A real-time decision layer.
+## Not monitoring.
+Not guardrails.
+A decision layer active during generation — not after.

-**One API call.
-No infrastructure change.**
+---

+## NeoMundi measures the stability of each response at inference time, detects drift before delivery and triggers a real-time decision when needed.

+---

+## Every measurement generates an auditable trace, providing documented proof of governance aligned with the traceability and due diligence requirements of the EU AI Act.

 ---

 ## See it in action

 > Real request.
 Real scoring.
 Real decision.